 Try these easy ways to tackle the stacks!
-Here are our best tips for kids artwork storage that keep the process quick and manageable.
-Photo by Andrea Martelle
+Here are our best tips for kids’ artwork storage that keep the process quick and manageable.

-Yep, me too.
-My dining room table is currently filled with a stack of kids artwork waiting to be sorted and stored.
+Yep, us too.
+Our dining room tables are currently filled with stacks of kids’ artwork waiting to be sorted and stored.

 The challenge of inviting art into your home is that your kids will likely begin to create A LOT of art.
 Today we’re going to cover what to do with it and how we can take back our dining room tables.